tiagocostarebelo/codecademy-mixed-messages/README.md

 ## Credits

--   This project was inspired by the idea of providing daily motivation and positivity to users.
+-   This project was inspired by the Codecademy JavaScript module portfolio project "Mixed Messages", after which I then decided to expand on the idea of providing daily motivation and positivity to users.
 -   Quotes, advice, and affirmations were sourced from various inspirational sources.

 ## License